Indian shares open lower ahead of GDP data

 The Nifty 50 index closed at a record high on Friday, with both the indexes posting weekly gains of around 2% each.

-Mortgage lender HDFC Ltd (HDFC.NS) and software services firm Infosys Ltd (INFY.NS) were the top drags to the Nifty 50, losing 1.48% and 1.44%, respectively.
+Mortgage lender HDFC Ltd and software services firm Infosys Ltd were the top drags to the Nifty 50, losing 1.48% and 1.44%, respectively.

 Our Standards: The Thomson Reuters Trust Principles.